 Jim is a naturalist and tireless promoter of nature and heritage travel experiences on the peninsula that comprises the State of Delaware and the Eastern Shores of Maryland and Virginia (known regionally as “Delmarva”).
 He started birding in 1989 while attending Salisbury University, and became active in Delmarva’s birding community after attending the Eastern Shore of Virginia Birding & Wildlife Festival in 1991.

 Jim was employed as director of the Salisbury Zoological Park from 1994 through 2007.
-In addition to managing the daily operations for a living collection, buildings, and grounds that hosted 200,000+ annual visitors, he also found time to help found and manage the award-winning Delmarva Birding Weekend in 1995.
+During his service as zoo director, Jim helped develop innovative wildlife education programs, and earned accreditation on three separate occasions from the Association of Zoos & Aquariums.
+In addition to managing the daily operations for a living collection, buildings, and grounds that hosted 200,000+ annual visitors, Jim also found time to help found and manage the award-winning Delmarva Birding Weekend.

 To learn more about Jim and Conservation Community Consulting, go to conservationcommunityconsulting.com